cmjd1993/Getting_and_Cleaning_Data_Project/README.md

 ##My run_analysis.R Script##

-My run_analysis.R script does teh following:
+My run_analysis.R script does the following:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.